BUS2031 : Managing Change

 Teaching Rationale And Relationship

-Relevant theories of organisational change will be introduced during the lectures with further depth of learning achieved through group activities, case studies, debates and reflection in seminars and independent study.
+Relevant theories of organisational change will be introduced during the lectures with further depth of learning achieved through group activities, case studies and debate.

 Skills development will be achieved through individual and group activities in class and independent study.
 There will also be a requirement for students to work as part of a group and practice their oral presentation skills in class.

 The format of resits will be determined by the Board of Examiners